Sallet: Later developments and regional variations

 The sallet became popular in France, England and the Netherlands through contact with Italy and eventually was adopted in Germany.
 Regional styles developed, which were catered for by the great armour manufacturing centres of northern Italy (especially Milan) and southern Germany (Augsburg and Nuremberg).
 However, though a sallet, or complete armour, might be German in style, it could have been of Italian manufacture, or vice versa.
-The German sallet may have been the product of the melding of influences from the Italian sallet and the deep-skulled "German war-hat," a type of brimmed chapel de fer helmet.
+The German sallet may have been the product of the melding of influences from the Italian sallet and the deep-skulled "German war-hat", a type of brimmed chapel de fer (lit. 'iron hat').

 Later Italian sallets (by c.
 1460) lost their integral face protection and became open-faced helmets with gracefully curved surfaces.
 In this simple state they were favoured by more lightly armed troops, especially archers and crossbowmen, whose uninterrupted vision was at a premium.
 For more heavily armoured troops, a greater level of protection could be afforded by the attachment of a plate reinforcer for the brow of the helmet and a deep visor, usually of the 'bellows' form which incorporated many ventilation slits.
-Such helmets would have been worn with a stiffened mail collar, termed a "standard," which protected the throat and neck.
+Such helmets would have been worn with a stiffened mail collar, termed a "standard", which protected the throat and neck.
 Some Italian-style sallets were provided with a covering of rich cloth, usually velvet, which was edged in silver-gilt, gilded brass or copper; ornamental decoration in the same metals could be added to the surface of the helmet, allowing areas of cloth to show through.

 In the period 1450–1460, a distinctive German style of sallet appeared.
 It was round-skulled but was less smoothly curving than the Italian sallet; its most obvious feature was that the rear of the helmet was drawn out into a long tail, sometimes consisting of a number of lames.
 One characteristic that distinguishes early German sallets from later German sallets up to c.1495, is the length of the helmet tail, which became more pronounced over time.
 The front of these helmets sometimes extended down to cover the upper face, with eye-slits provided for vision.
 Other versions retained the same outline, but the upper face was protected by a movable half-visor.
 German sallets were often worn with a separate scoop-shaped plate gorget, called a bevor, that extended from the upper chest to just below the nose and protected the wearer's lower face and throat.
 Most needed no added ventilation holes, as there was a natural gap where the visor or front of the helmet overlapped the bevor near the wearer's mouth.